 As part of the Goal 1 implementation process, OEC required UASIs to demonstrate response-level emergency communications during a planned event.
-The Baltimore UASI demonstrated this capability to OEC observers on October 24th during a Baltimore Ravens football game at M&T Bank Stadium in downtown Baltimore.
 Additionally, as part of the State's SCIP Implementation Report update in 2010, OEC is requiring information on UASIs' current capabilities.
 The capability questions are presented in Part II.
 UASIs must complete and submit responses on the capability questions to the SWIC or SCIP POC.
 The data generated from these questions will assist OEC in its analysis of Goal 1 performance and in identifying national trends in urban area communications.
 Similarly, to prepare for Goal 2 implementation in 2011, States are being asked to develop a methodology for collecting capability and performance data Statewide (please see Part III).

-1 As identified in FY08 Homeland Security Grant Program
+&lt;sup>2 As identified in FY08 Homeland Security Grant Program

-2 Response-level emergency communication refers to the capacity of individuals with primary operational leadership responsibility to manage resources and make timely decisions during an incident involving multiple agencies, without technical or procedural communications impediments.
+&lt;sup>3 Response-level emergency communication refers to the capacity of individuals with primary operational leadership responsibility to manage resources and make timely decisions during an incident involving multiple agencies, without technical or procedural communications impediments.